jlehett/SteinbergDitherer/README.md

 ________________
 USE:

-Run the program.
-It will provide you with a file selection dialog.
+Run main.py - It will provide you with a file selection dialog.
 Choose whatever picture you want to dither.

 The program will start to apply the dithering effect.
 Once it is done, a window displaying the picture will appear.
 You can press 's' to save it to the project home folder or 'ESCAPE' to close the window.